cnbbooks/lfe-casting-spels/book/records.md

   "You are in the living-room of a wizard's house.
 There is a wizard snoring loudly on the couch."
   (#(exit west door garden) #(exit upstairs stairway attic)))
 ```

+As you can see above, we have records being created inside records: the ``living-room`` record has two exits in it, and we just created those ``exit`` records when created the living room's ``place`` record.

 Two more to go!